cksagar/dynamic-form-builder/README.md

 ## Features
 - **Dynamic Schema Loading:** The form schema is fetched from a remote JSON endpoint, not hardcoded.
 - **Supported Field Types:** Text, Number, Select, Checkbox, and Date fields.
-- **Validation:** Supports required, min, max, minLength, and pattern validation rules.
+- **Validation:** Supports validation rules. mentioned in the API.
 Validation errors are displayed under each field.
 - **Conditional Fields:** Fields can be shown/hidden based on the value of other fields (dependency logic).
 - **State Management:** Uses Zustand for robust and scalable form state management.
 - **User Feedback:** Displays submitted form data after successful submission.
-- **No React Warnings:** All list children have unique keys; no React key warnings.

 ## How to Run
 1. **Install dependencies:**